jeon11/academic-kickstart/content/project/conference/index.md

 slides: ""
 ---

-LoREM IPSUM

-{{< figure src="/pdf/cns20.pdf" title="Cutler RA, Jeon J, Polyn SM.
+{{< figure src="/pdf/cns20.pdf" title="<b>Click to see in large view</b><br>Cutler RA, Jeon J, Polyn SM.
 Characterizing the interaction of temporal and semantic information in categorized memory search.
 Poster presented at: Cognitive Neuroscience Society; 2020 May 2-5; Virtual"  caption="Cutler RA, Jeon J, Polyn SM.
 Characterizing the interaction of temporal and semantic information in categorized memory search.
-Poster presented at: Cognitive Neuroscience Society; 2020 May 2-5; Virtual" width=400 >}}
+Poster presented at: Cognitive Neuroscience Society; 2020 May 2-5; Virtual" width='max' >}}

-{{< figure src="/pdf/Psychonomics19.pdf" title="Cutler RA, Jeon J, Brown-Schmidt S, Polyn SM.
+{{< figure src="/pdf/Psychonomics19.pdf" title="<b>Click to see in large view</b><br>Cutler RA, Jeon J, Brown-Schmidt S, Polyn SM.
 Semantic and temporal structure in memory for narratives: A benefit for semantically congruent ideas.
 Poster presented at: Psychonomic Society; 2019 Nov 14-17; Montreal, QC"  caption="Cutler RA, Jeon J, Brown-Schmidt S, Polyn SM.
 Semantic and temporal structure in memory for narratives: A benefit for semantically congruent ideas.
-Poster presented at: Psychonomic Society; 2019 Nov 14-17; Montreal, QC" width=400 >}}
+Poster presented at: Psychonomic Society; 2019 Nov 14-17; Montreal, QC" width='max' >}}

 ---
 <br>